Cadbury Barn Trust logo

 sited around the park at key points and leaflets about the heritage trail have been delivered to local residents.
 They can also be requested by emailing secretary@friendsofmanorfarmpark.org.uk

-If you are interested in getting involved in the project and have skills, experience and enthusiasm and time to put in a few hours each month, we would love to hear from you.
-Roles range from Trustee of the Board to advisors, fundraisers, social media experts, and in due course, more practical roles.
-We are seeking to diversify our Board, as we are underrepresented by people from different ethnic backgrounds and cultures, younger people, and women.
+If you think you have the skills, experience, enthusiasm and time to support our project, we would love to hear from you.
+Roles range from Trustee of the Board to advisors, fundraisers, social media experts.
+We are seeking to diversify our Board, so we represent people from different ethnic backgrounds and cultures, younger people, and women.
 We also need people with skills in law, property or charity law, property development or building.
-Contact John Stewart, the Chair of the Board, to discuss.
+Contact John or Anita at cadburybarnmanager@gmail.com to discuss this opportunity.

 Our Board of Trustees